By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 - No investment or second home use

-- Condos must be on FHA approved list or get spot approval
+- Condos must be FHA approved or get spot approval

 - FHA appraisal includes health & safety inspection